Rexians/uma/README.md

                 ```
         - Example of Unsuccessful response(404 Not Found)
             - ```json
-                {"detail":"Error on Finding Champ/Element on AUNTM.ai"}
+                {"detail":"Error on Finding Champ/Element on AUNTM.ai and/or Database"}
               ```

 - ### find